 Learn how to use the Trust Framework to add an attribute for the invitee list of other game players.

-To continue preparing to create a policy based on whether the user is inviting others to play the Meme Game, create an attribute in the Trust Framework for the invitee list of other game players.
+- To determine whether the user is inviting others to play the Meme Game, you’ll create an attribute in the Trust Framework for the invitee list of other game players.
 You'll extract the invitee list from the API request body.

 - In PingOne, go to and click the Attributes tab.

 - Click the + icon and select Add new Attribute.